Studying at Queen’s?

 Registering with Disability Services

 All students that complete our online questionnaires are invited to meet with a member of Disability Services staff to register with the service.
 This meeting will generally take place once the student has accepted their firm offer.
-Students are asked to bring evidence of their disability or long term condition to this meeting.
-See Guidelines for Medical Evidence for further guidance.
+Students are asked to upload medical evidence (see Guidelines for Medical Evidence).

 If you did not disclose your disability or long term condition on your application or you did not complete and return your questionnaire, please contact us directly once you have accepted your firm offer to schedule a registration meeting.